aidanmelen/terraform-aws-security-group-v2/examples/name_prefix/README.md

 # Security Group with

 Create a security group with [`name_prefix`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group#name_prefix) and [`lifecycle.create_before_destroy`](https://www.terraform.io/language/meta-arguments/lifecycle#syntax-and-arguments).
-This will ensure that new replacement security group is created first, and the prior object is destroyed after the replacement is created.
+This will ensure that new replacement security group is created first, and the prior security group is destroyed after the replacement is created.
+Only use when the security group ID does not need to be preserved (e.g. can be used with EC2 Network Interfaces because they allow multiple security group attachments).
+On the other hand, use `name` when the security group ID must be preserved (e.g. when used with AWS Load Balancers or clustered services like EKS, MSK, EMR, etc).

 ## Usage